-Your current situation can be depicted as "Influence (Wooing)" transforming into "The Caldron".
+Your current situation can be depicted as "The Creative" transforming into "Innocence (The Unexpected)".

 The Situation